 There are some markers for judging the date, but dating cigarette packs is an inexact science.
 Sweet Caporal ( a cigarette pack that T206s were sold in), used the same design for over twenty years.
 So a 1909 (T206 era) Sweet Caporal may look essentially the same as a 1920 pack.

 There are datable tax stamps that were put on packs, but these too are inexact markers.
 A tax stamp often was issued for a several year period.
 Further, tobacco stores often saved stamps and used in later years.
 For example, it is possible to find a 1909 tax stamp on a 1917 cigarette pack.
+Click here for a helpful guide to dating cigarette packs via date tax stamps.

 So, the rule of thumb is to price an old unopened cigarette pack as if it doesn’t have a T206 Honus Wagner inside, as it probably doesn’t.